 Allow their creativity to run free.
 Your teens can write about what they have seen at the campsite or on a hike.
 If they enjoy drawing, this is also a perfect opportunity to express themselves by doodling plants or animals.

-A wildlife journal is a great way to keep teens engaged on your camping trip.
-It also makes a lovely keepsake that preserves your camping with teenagers family trip.
+A wildlife journal is a great way to engage teens on camping trips.
+It also makes a lovely keepsake that preserves your camping with teenagers’ family trip.

 3. Take your teens hiking